Glossary of Filtration terms

 HYDRAULIC FILTER, DUAL: A hydraulic filter having two filter elements in parallel.

-HYDRAULIC FILTER, DUPLEX: An assembly of two hydraulic filters with valving for selection of either or both filters.
+HYDRAULIC FILTER, DUPLEX: An assembly of two hydraulic filters with valving the selection of either or both filters.

 HYDRAULIC FILTER, FULL FLOW: A hydraulic filter, which under specified conditions filters all influent flow.